-Landowner of 'Fairleys Corner', the site of the Fairleys IGA.
-Believes that the recommended floorspace cap increases are over-optimistic; these predictions will lead to an over-supply of floor l space and diminish sustainable returns, reduce the capacity for expansion, investment, refurbishment and improvement of services l and offer to customers in Shepparton. l The CACS presents a broad range for the min/max requirements for additional retail floorspace. l Believes finer precision is needed for these predictions and/or more transparency is needed for the derivative of these figures. l Cites a number of metropolitan and regional cities that have sufferred from this oversupply of floorspace. l Believes a closer look at the existing vacancies in the CBD are needed before additional floorspace is added elsewhere. l Believes the community benefit of an additional Coles or Woolworths in Shepparton North will be minimal because it is Metcash's l position that customers are loyal to a brand of supermarket rather than the proximity of a supermarket to their home (justification is l provided, survey of 7500 customers). l Believes that the two node activity centre proposed for Shepparton North is a poor planning outcome, and refers the judgement of Councils, Planning Panels and the Minister for Planning to justify this claim.
-Metcash Food & Grocery - Commercial uses.
-6 Christopher Burke 2015/57297 24/09/2015 25/09/2015 ⊢ Cilistophei Durke Lanting Submission on behalf of the mortgagees of Moorrooma to specific and the submission on behalf of the mortgagees of Moorrooma to specific and the submission on behalf of the mortgagees of Moorrooma to specific and the submission of the submission on behalf of the mortgagees of Moorrooma to specific and the submission of the submission 2013/31231 24/03/2013 20/00/2010 Investments Requests that the CACS identifies the property as a potential site for commercial and/or mixed use purposes.
-7 Peter Lanting Pty Ltd Requests the site be rezoned to C1Z or MUZ with an appropriate DDO applied.
-2015/57306 24/09/2015 25/00/2015 retei Lanung Fty Ltu The extent of the CBD mapped on p.37 should be consistent with the new ACZ CBD map included in C92.
-2013/37300 24/09/2013 23/09/2013 Believes that the GBCMA's approach to refuse increased residential densities in areas that are flood prone or have flood affected access will present an on-going challenge for activity centre growth in Shepparton and Mooroopna.
-Believes that their is a case for more detailed flood risk management solutions to be employed here, which emphasise the management of risk to human safety, rather than physical flood protection. l Dawson Supports another supermarket in Mooroopna. l ا Planning Believes the C1Z should be extended east of Elizabeth Street to the Mooroopna Hospital site to allow the site to be redeveloped 8 Frank Dawson Services for commercial purposes.
+1 Landowner of 'Fairleys Corner', the site of the Fairleys IGA.
+Believes that the recommended floorspace cap increases are over-optimistic; these predictions will lead to an over-supply of floor 1 1 1 / 1 space and diminish sustainable returns, reduce the capacity for expansion, investment, refurbishment and improvement of services 1 / 1 and offer to customers in Shepparton.
+1 / 1 The CACS presents a broad range for the min/max requirements for additional retail floorspace.
+1 / 1 Believes finer precision is needed for these predictions and/or more transparency is needed for the derivative of these figures.
+1 / Cites a number of metropolitan and regional cities that have sufferred from this oversupply of floorspace.
+1 1 Believes a closer look at the existing vacancies in the CBD are needed before additional floorspace is added elsewhere.
+1 / Believes the community benefit of an additional Coles or Woolworths in Shepparton North will be minimal because it is Metcash's 1 1 position that customers are loyal to a brand of supermarket rather than the proximity of a supermarket to their home (justification is 1 / provided, survey of 7500 customers).
+1 1 Believes that the two node activity centre proposed for Shepparton North is a poor planning outcome, and refers the judgement of 1 / Councils, Planning Panels and the Minister for Planning to justify this claim.
+1 1 Metcash Food Suggests changes to the zoning on their site to allow the corner of Hawkins St and Numurkah Rd to develop with additional 1 / 1 & Grocery - commercial uses.
+1 (6 Christopher Burke Supermarkets Does not support the development of a full line supermarket on the edge of town now or in the future.
+2015/57297 24/09/2015 25/09/2015 Lanting Submission on behalf of the mortgagees of Mooroopna Hospital.
+Investments Requests that the CACS identifies the property as a potential site for commercial and/or mixed use purposes.
+1 1 7 Peter Lanting Pty Ltd Requests the site be rezoned to C1Z or MUZ with an appropriate DDO applied.
+2015/57306 24/09/2015 25/09/2015 The extent of the CBD mapped on p.37 should be consistent with the new ACZ CBD map included in C92.
+Believes that the GBCMA's approach to refuse increased residential densities in areas that are flood prone or have flood affected 1 1 access will present an on-going challenge for activity centre growth in Shepparton and Mooroopna.
+1 / Believes that their is a case for more detailed flood risk management solutions to be employed here, which emphasise the 1 1 management of risk to human safety, rather than physical flood protection.
+1 / Dawson Supports another supermarket in Mooroopna.
+1 Planning Believes the C1Z should be extended east of Elizabeth Street to the Mooroopna Hospital site to allow the site to be redeveloped 1 8 B Frank Dawson Services for commercial purposes.
 2015/58092 28/09/2015 28/09/2015